Answered By: Judith Jablonski Last Updated: Jun 27, 2017 Views: 114

-While all academic libraries use subject headings in their cataloging (the controlled vocabulary known as the Library of Congress Subject Headings), not all databases do.
+While all academic libraries use subject headings in their cataloging (the controlled vocabulary known as the Library of Congress Subject Headings), not all individual databases do.
 Those that do typically have a subject field listed in the advanced search options.
-They may also link to their vocabulary list (i.e., Thesaurus or Subject Headings).
-Our librarians can help you determine if a specific database has a controlled vocabulary or not.
+They may also link to their vocabulary list (look for a link to "subjects" or "thesaurus" within the database).
+See an example from an EBSCO database:

 How is a controlled vocabulary term different from a keyword?

-Keywords are words and phrases found within the text of the source itself (that is, the author's words).
-Keyword searching is sometimes called "natural language searching," and is particularly useful if a concept is fairly recent or uses specialized jargon.
+Keywords are words and phrases found within the text of the source itself (that is, the author's words) -- and they are also the words you use to search a database or search engine.

 You can use subject headings as keywords when you search, of course.
 Just remember that subject headings will often be broader in nature than your specific topic.
 In the Summon example above, for example, you'll notice that there is no subject heading for "parkour".
 Instead, the database uses the more general term "extreme sports."